Happy

 The Loire Valley has something in common with Tuscany: it is the cradle of the French Renaissance.

-Its position right in the heart of the country, just south of Paris, has always made it easily accessible; an ideal place for the classic “country home” of the high nobility for example.
-The large plain and the presence of a wide, navigable river then encouraged trade and cultural exchanges; Joan of Arc and Leonardo Da Vinci, among others, passed through here.
+Its location in the heart of the country, south of Paris, has always made it easily accessible, an ideal place for the classic ‘country house’ of the high nobility.
+The large plain and the presence of a wide, navigable river encouraged trade and cultural exchanges; Joan of Arc and Leonardo Da Vinci, among others, passed through here.

-Flat and well-marked from start to finish, the route alternates between stretches on exclusive bicycle paths and very quiet, low-traffic side roads through rural areas and forests.
-Some care must be taken only at the entrance to towns.
+Flat and well signposted from start to finish, the route alternates between stretches on dedicated cycle paths and very quiet, low-traffic back roads through rural areas and woodland.

-Facilities for bike travelers are excellent, ranging from larger and smaller hotels and farmhouses, all with a bike-friendly focus, to rental or repair stations along the way.
+Facilities for cyclists are excellent, ranging from larger and smaller hotels and farmhouses, all with a bike-friendly focus, to hire or repair stations along the way.

-There is no shortage of an efficient rail network, which allows you to shorten the stages and load your bikes into the dedicated wagons.
-All along the way you can take the TER, the regional train that connects towns and cities and will also carry your bicycle free of charge.
+There is also an efficient rail network that allows you to shorten the stages and load your bikes onto special carriages.
+All along the way, you can take the TER, the regional train that links towns and cities and also carries your bike free of charge.

-In the summertime the special Vélo Loire train shuttles between Orléans, Nantes, and the Le Croisic peninsula, accommodating 33 to 83 bicycles, always free of charge.
+During the summer, the special Vélo Loire train runs between Orléans, Nantes and the Croisic peninsula and can carry between 33 and 83 bikes free of charge.

 Castles of the Loire bike and family

-The ease of the route makes it ideal for those who ride child bikes, family tandems, or carry their children on a trailer.
-Stages can be shortened to make up a route with suitable mileage.
+The simplicity of the route makes it ideal for those who ride children’s bikes, family tandems or carry their children on a trailer.
+Stages can be shortened to create a route with the right mileage.

-On top of that there is no shortage of fun for the little ones: Leonardo’s atelier in Amboise, with all its inventions, is made especially to spark curiosity.
-In front of the Château de Blois there is the House of Magic, from where the heads of a golden dragon sprout every half hour, while the terrible labyrinth of Beaugeancy is said to be inhabited by evil monsters.
+There is also plenty of fun for the little ones: Leonardo’s workshop in Amboise, with all its inventions, is designed to arouse their curiosity.
+In front of the Château de Blois there is the Maison de la Magie, where the heads of a golden dragon sprout every half hour, while the terrible labyrinth of Beaugeancy is said to be inhabited by evil monsters.

 *data from the Centre-Val de Loire Regional Tourism Committee and the Conseils Départementaux d’Indre-et-Loire and the Loiret.